notaryproject/specifications/specs/signature-envelope-jws.md

 **Q:** Why JWT `exp` and `iat` claims are not used?

 **A:** Unlike JWT which always contains a JSON payload, Notary signature envelope can support payloads other than JSON, like binary.
 Reusing the JWT payload structure and claims, limits the Notary signature JWS envelope to only support JSON payload, which is undesirable.
 Also, reusing JWT claims requires following same claim semantics as defined in JWT specifications.
-The [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4) claim requires that verifier MUST reject the signature if current time equals or is greater than `exp`, where as Notary Project specification allows verification policy to define how expiry is handled.
+The [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4) claim requires that verifier MUST reject the signature if current time equals or is greater than `exp`, where as the Notary Project specification allows verification policy to define how expiry is handled.

 [jws-alg-values]: https://datatracker.ietf.org/doc/html/rfc7518#section-3.1
 [rfc3339]: https://datatracker.ietf.org/doc/html/rfc3339#section-5.6